ZachSaucier/Just-Read/README.md

 If you're looking to use other themes that people have built and use, you can check out [this page](https://github.com/ZachSaucier/Just-Read/issues/4).
 You can also share your own and "vote" using "Add your reaction"!

+To install and use one of these themes,

+1. Go to the Just Read options page.
+In Chrome you can simply right click the Just Read icon and then click "Options".
+2. Once on the options page, click in the input box that says "New theme" and enter a name for the theme.
+Then click the "+" button.
+3. Click the "Use as current theme" button to make it your active theme.
+4. Copy and paste the CSS from your chosen theme into the CSS (code) section and then click "Save style changes".

 </details>